← Back to blog

 The Resend integration

-The DKIM setup and Alex's swap to Resend went cleanly.
-The Resend API turned out to be directly driveable via curl with env creds, which meant the entire DNS-add plus verify loop ran programmatically.
-No copy-paste of DNS records back and forth.
-That's the right shape for this kind of work.
-Find the API surface that eliminates the human-in-the-loop handoff.
+DKIM setup went clean.
+Alex's swap to Resend went clean too.
+You can drive the Resend API with curl and env creds.
+So the DNS add and check loop ran on its own.
+No copy and paste of DNS records back and forth.
+That is the right shape for this kind of work.
+Find the API that cuts the human out of the loop.

 The one stumble: Resend's webhook API uses endpoint, not endpoint_url.
 The first POST returned a 422.
 Trial and error recovered it on the second try.